GSA/plainlanguage.gov/_guidelines/web/minimize-cross-references.md

 ## Sources

 - Flesch, Rudolf, _How to Write in Plain English, A Book for Lawyers and Consumers_, 1979, Harper and Rowe, New York, pp. 82-93.
-- Office of the Federal Register, _Document Drafting Handbook_, 1998, 1-15). [www.archives.gov/federal-register/write/handbook/ddh.pdf](http://www.archives.gov/federal-register/write/handbook/ddh.pdf).
+- Office of the Federal Register, [Document Drafting Handbook](http://www.archives.gov/federal-register/write/handbook/ddh.pdf), 1998, pp. 1-15.